Mystery3/RotMG-InfographicMaker/README.md

 # Manual Sorting
 The options button and the config.txt (use 1 or 0) contain an option for manual sorting.
 If it is on, the item will be sorted as given in the text box.

+# Note
+Python file is the source code.
+If you want to run it you will have to put it in place of the .exe file in the .zip or in an identical folder to the .zip.

 # Instructions on using the app can be found in the app